genesiscommunitysuccess/docs/docs/04_web/02_web-components/05_layout/01_dynamic-layout.md

 ### Layout Regions

+If you don't specify the `type` of the layout region it will default to `type="horizontal"`;

 #### `<foundation-layout-region type="vertical">`

-Indicates to the layout system that all immediate children are (by default) to be split equally among the available space of this component using n-1 vertical split(s).
+Indicates to the layout system that all immediate children are (by default) to be split equally among the available space of this component using n-1 row split(s).
 Can be nested within other horizontal and vertical regions.

 #### `<foundation-layout-region type="horizontal">`

-Indicates to the layout system that all immediate children are (by default) to be split equally among the available space of this component using n-1 horizontal split(s).
+Indicates to the layout system that all immediate children are (by default) to be split equally among the available space of this component using n-1 column split(s).
 Can be nested within other horizontal and vertical regions.

 #### `<foundation-layout-region type="tabs">`